Nicolas Jackson started the AFCON final on Sunday and helped Senegal to victory over Morocco.

 A total of 15 countries have won the Africa Cup of Nations.
 The most successful is Egypt with seven titles, most recently in 2010.
 They last reached the final in 2021.

-Ivory Coast are the defending champions after winning as hosts in 2023, beating three-time winners Nigeria 2-1 in the final.
+Ivory Coast were the defending champions after winning as hosts in 2023, beating three-time winners Nigeria 2-1 in the final.
 Hosts Morocco won their only title in 1976.

 AFCON winners: Egypt (7), Cameroon (5), Ghana (4), Nigeria and Ivory Coast (both 3), Algeria and DR Congo (both 2), Zambia, Tunisia, Sudan, Senegal, South Africa, Ethiopia, Morocco and Congo (all 1).

-Morocco’s hopes of another home triumph will be driven by current Paris Saint-Germain and former Borussia Dortmund full-back Achraf Hakimi, and whether he’s fit after his injury sustained against Bayern Munich, but they also have some exciting Bundesliga talent in El Khannouss and Ben Seghir.
+Morocco’s hopes of another home triumph were driven by current Paris Saint-Germain and former Borussia Dortmund full-back Achraf Hakimi, and they also have some exciting Bundesliga talent in El Khannouss and Ben Seghir.

 Watch: Achraf Hakimi's best goals and assists for Dortmund